No company is “unhackable.”

 A machine image is like a clone of a device.
 They’re used to investigate evidence within a system.
 Using the images, incident response teams can poke around in the system as if it were the live environment that was impacted by the incident.
 Because a machine image is a clone of a machine, the response team can ensure that their investigation efforts wouldn’t alter the original system at all.

-These investigation techniques help with more than just scoping too.
+These incident investigation techniques help with more than just scoping too.
 They also help the response team get an idea of the causes of the incident, and they make digital forensics easier.

 Threat hunting and threat intelligence is a step that goes along with both identification and digital forensics.
 Your business likely has some combination of firewalls, endpoint protection, SIEM, IDS, or other security solutions.
 They’re designed to keep attackers out but aren’t fool-proof solutions.